Register to vote

 London W6 9JU

-You will need to give us your name and address and tell us whether you want to be included or excluded from the open register.
+You will need to give us your name and address and tell us that you want to opt-out of the open register.

 You can find information about both registers on the GOV.UK website.